arkonique/arkonique.github.io/README.md

-# Riddhi Mandal
+# Hello World!

-Visit my personal website - [arkonique.me/riddhimandal](https://arkonique.me/riddhimandal)
+Visit my personal website - [arkonique.me/riddhimandal](https://arkonique.gihub.io/riddhimandal)

 Here you will find a number of softwares developed by me: